aeberbach/A1200KB/README.md

 ### Amiga Keycaps
 These aren't available.
 I'm making some using a blank set of keycaps from aliexpress and a laser etcher, but I do not know of anywhere that sells a MX-stem set of Amiga keycaps.
 The space bar on this PCB has a dual-footprint space bar.
 I am using a 9U space bar for which there are also stabilizer mounts provided, but you can just as easily use 7U.
 If gaps either side of the space bother you, 3D print something to fill the space.

+If you want a perfect set of keys, visit pimpmykeyboard.com - it will nto be cheap but if you look hard enough you will find every key, even the Amiga keys, and you can have any legend printed on any size keycap so it is possible to make a perfect set.
+It will not be cheap.

 ## Construction
 Without going into all the detail here - as there is lots of detail on www.grayunicorn.com - I rate this a mid-level project.
 There is no power, no delicate soldering, and nothing can really be inserted the wrong way.
 Mounting the keyboard requires 3D printing the files you will find in the 3Dfiles folder.